Dollar marooned as investors shrug off inflation spike

 "This report is consistent with that, it doesn't argue against it.
 I think the market needed something that argued against it to push the U.S. dollar higher."

-The U.S. dollar index fell slightly after the inflation figures were published and last sat at 90.041, more or less flat for the week.
+The U.S. dollar index fell slightly after the inflation figures were published and last sat at 89.974, down very slightly for the week.

-Benchmark 10-year U.S. Treasuries actually rallied to a three-month high in the wake of CPI, as short sellers capitulated, and quit bets on rising yields.
-[US/]
+Benchmark 10-year U.S. Treasuries actually rallied to a three-month high in the wake of CPI, as short sellers quit bets on rising yields.

 Focus now turns to the Fed's meeting next week, although traders now say that there may not be much of a shift in rhetoric which has played down the need to taper stimulus.

-A plan for reducing bond buying is expected to be announced in August or September a Reuters poll of economists found, but it isn’t forecast to begin until next year.

-Ahead of the onshore trading band fix, China’s yuan was steady at 6.3853 per dollar offshore.
-[CNY/]

-The South Korean won traded firmly after the central bank governor hinted at normalising policy, in an advance copy of a speech to be delivered later on Friday.
+The South Korean won firmed 0.2% to 1,110.08 per dollar after the central bank governor hinted at normalising policy, in an advance copy of a speech to be delivered later on Friday.

+Indonesia's rupiah gained about 0.4% to 14,187 per dollar as lower U.S. Treasury yields boosted the attraction of Indonesian bonds.

-Cryptocurrencies looked to close out the week steady, with bitcoin seemingly well supported about $35,000 despite more talk of global regulatory scrutiny.
+Cryptocurrencies looked to close out the week on a stronger footing, with bitcoin seemingly well supported above $35,000 despite more talk of global regulatory scrutiny. read more

 ========================================================